 Use Virtual Desktop in Windows 10

-You can view all the opened programs by hovering on the desktops thumbnail – this gives you a quick overview of programs running on a particular desktop.
+You can view all the opened programs by hovering on the thumbnail of the desktop – this gives you a quick overview of programs running on a particular desktop.
 You can directly navigate to a particular opened program in any desktop by clicking on it.
-Most importantly, you can move an opened program from one desktop to other by dragging it to your desired desktop.
+Most importantly, you can move an opened program from one desktop to another by dragging it to your desired desktop.

 To close the current virtual desktop use Win+Ctrl+F4.
 Win+Ctrl+ Arrows will help you navigate between your virtual desktops.

 If you have opened multiple virtual desktops on your PC, you might want to close a few or all of the opened desktops.
 Remember, the programs opened in a particular desktop are grouped underneath it.
 If you wish to close any of the virtual desktops, simply click on “Task View” button in the taskbar which opens up all the active desktops, hit on the “close” button to terminate that particular desktop as shown in the image.

 This closes the intended virtual desktop, and all the open programs on that particular desktop will be moved to its neighboring desktop merging with the existing opened programs.
 In short, you cannot terminate all the opened programs in a desktop by simply closing the desktop – the created desktops are virtual in nature and help you organize the opened programs in a cleaner way.
 You will have to individually close the programs even after killing a virtual desktop.